Gaddale/caspar-health-task/README.md

 ## Note

-Automated against Android, not able to give solution to IOS since I do not have mac.
+Automated against Android, not able to test against IOS since I do not have mac.